-When everything is pitch black and you can’t differentiate between the ocean and the sky, the Moon light offers a glace of hope.
-My personal favourite of the Moon moments happened on the 14th night, when it was cut in half, but not the usual European vertical way, this was horizontal and it became a very memorable first experience.
+When everything is pitch black and you can’t differentiate between the ocean and the sky, the Moonlight offers a glace of hope.
+My personal favorite of the Moon moments happened on the 14th night when it was cut in half, but not the usual European vertical way, this was horizontal and it became a very memorable first experience.

-I can’t image the feeling when in the old days sailors finally spotted land after 2-3 month at sea.
+I can’t imagine the feeling when in the old days’ sailors finally spotted land after 2-3 month at sea.
 On a smaller scale, I could totally relate.
 Even when a cargo ship crossed path with us during the passage, it was great to encounter other humans 🙂 Arriving to shore was an indescribable feeling, but what put the cherry on top was having a juicy, fresh burger with crispy fries at the first bar we found on the beach.
-Thankfully land sickness wasn’t an issue, as after 2 week adapting to the constant motion, people tend to get nausea on land.
+Thankfully land sickness wasn’t an issue, as, after 2 weeks adapting to the constant motion, people tend to get nausea on land.

 BVI – British Virgin Islands